 Jess Wheatley, talent acquisition officer at McDonald’s, has told TARGETjobs: 'Simply stating that you enjoy and are good at working in a team, being a manager or working with the public won’t be enough.
 We’ll want to see that you have demonstrated these skills and that you’ve achieved a positive outcome.’

-Examples should demonstrate the key behaviours and vital ingredients, but in reality are some examples better than others?
+Examples should demonstrate that you have the skills - teamwork, leadership, good service skills - prized by McDonalds, and that you are in tune with their core values.
+But, in reality, are some examples better than others?
 ‘Although it would be great if you can show us that you’ve used these skills in a busy commercial environment, we know that, as a student or graduate, you may not have had the chance yet to manage people or work as part of a large team,’ says Jess.
 ‘So, if you were lucky enough to be left in charge of the bar at university then you could mention how you organised the staff roster to arrange constant cover, ensured that you never ran out of stock and came up with loads of ideas that kept the tills ringing – that would be perfect.’

 However, don’t worry if you weren’t.
 You can still make the most of your other experiences.
 As Jess says: ‘If you were in charge of anything from a sports team to a drama group or have undertaken voluntary work, don’t just tell us about what you achieved – show us why you did what you did, how you helped and coached others and how you went about doing it.’
-Ultimately, it is how you went about achieving your goals that McDonald’s recruiters are interested in: it is this that will tell them whether you are capable of demonstrating the key behaviours and vital ingredients.
+Ultimately, it is how you went about achieving your goals that McDonald’s recruiters are interested in.

 What does McDonald’s want to see in your career choice application answers?